samyuktha17/Linear_Regression/README.md

-# Linear_Regression
+# Linear Regression
-Code to implement Linear Regression from scratch to determine the quality of wine
+Code to implement linear regression model from scratch to determine the quality of wine